wangchning/vocabulary/Vocabulary.md

 - The house is backed by fields.
 - The project is being backed by a letter of credit from Lasalle Bank.

+### bachelor /BATCH-uh-lur/
+There are two criteria needed in order to be a bachelor: one is that you can't be married, and the other is that you have to be a man.
+Any people outside of these creteria are some other word.

 ### barbaric &emsp; /ba:'bærik/
 - Max, you should have told me about the bad situation.
 Untested experimental drugs is one thing, but three to a room?
 That's *barbaric*.

-### bachelor /BATCH-uh-lur/
+### barycentic
-There are two criteria needed in order to be a bachelor: one is that you can't be married, and the other is that you have to be a man.
-Any people outside of these creteria are some other word.
+: Relating to the centre of gravity
+Origin: Late 19th century from Greek *barus* 'heavy' + -centric

+- Any two objects in orbit around each other are actually in orbit around an invisible point called the center of mass, or barycenter.
+Jupiter is the only planet for which this barycenter is outside the radius of the sun.

 ### broadly
 - A vector bundle is, broadly speaking, a family of vector spaces which is continuously indexed by a topological space.
 An important example is the tangent bundle of a manifold.